 If you travel to Argentina on vacation, you’re assuming the risk of feeling, more than once, like you’re going to explode after a copious (and delicious) meal.
 It is said that many tourists are seen asking for the check while they drag themselves across the floor of the best restaurants, like the Latino version of The Walking Dead.

 Ok, maybe I’m exaggerating a bit, but it goes without saying that one of the main reasons to choose this country is its incomparable gastronomy that goes beyond meat and dulce de leche.
 Here are the best destinations in Argentina for foodies (although, it’s difficult to find a place where you won’t enjoy your dish):

-The gastronomy is a mix of the Spanish and Italian influence and the creole touch, always present in Argentinian cuisine.
-Among the best dishes, the “humita en chala” (made of corn, tomato, onion, milk and pepper) and the “patitas aliñadas” stands out, cow or pork meat cooked in the oven and served with bread, butter and different sauces like barbecue, cheese or the unmissable chimichurri.
+The gastronomy is a mix of the Spanish and Italian influences in the area, and the creole touch, always present in Argentinian cuisine.
+Among the best dishes are the humita en chala (made of corn, tomato, onion, milk and pepper) and the patitas aliñadas, which consists of cow or pork meat cooked in the oven and served with bread, butter and different sauces like barbecue, cheese or the classic chimichurri.

-Written by Irene Valiente
+Written by Irene Valiente – Edited by Cathie Haynor